linsalrob/PhiSpy/README.md

 4. **prophage_information.tsv**  (code: 8)

- This is a tab separated file.
+ This is a tab separated file, and is the key file to assess prophages in genomes (see [assessing predictions](#assessing_predictions), below).
 The file contains all the genes of the genome, one per line.
  The tenth colum represents the status of a gene.
 If this column is 0 then we consider this a bacterial gene.
  If it is non-zero it is probably a phage gene, and the higher the score the more likely we believe it is a phage gene.
 This is the raw data that we use to identify the prophages in your genome.